 If your Windows 11 screen is going nuts, blinking, and the taskbar keeps showing up and then vanishing like it’s playing hide and seek, especially after a Windows update, it sounds like you’re having a tough time.
 This weirdness keeps happening even if you try to stop and start explorer.exe through the Task Manager.
-Don’t worry, this article will walk you through why this mess happens and show you how to fix it.
+This article will walk you through why this issue happens and show you how to fix it.

 Linked issue: Windows 11 White or Black Screen with Cursor (Fix)